JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 ## # … with 2,740 more rows
 ```

-This method is not obsolete *per se*, but the `gather` function is consiered "retired" because a new and improved function, `pivot_longer`, can get the job done better.
+This method is not obsolete *per se*, but the `gather` function is considered "retired" because a new and improved function, `pivot_longer`, can get the job done better.
 It is recommended that new code use `pivot_longer` instead of `gather` now.
 If you'd like to learn more about `pivot_longer`, check out the [vignette on pivotting](https://tidyr.tidyverse.org/articles/pivot.html).
 I'll just go over some of the most relevant details here.

 So, if you're like me and are very used to `gather`, you can mimic its syntax pretty well with `pivot_longer`.